The Upholstery Bureau wants you to enjoy your course and your time in the workshop. If you have some questions, let me answer a few here.

 Can I leave my project in the workshop while I attend the course?

-Yes – you may store your project in the workshop for the duration of your course.
-There is an additional storage fee payable in class at the start of each term for medium (£65) and larger projects (over 73cm £120).
-Storage for small projects (dining chairs or very small nursing chairs) is included in your course fee.
-To avoid disappointment, you must ensure that the tutor has agreed your project.
-Some students wish to leave their fabric in the workshop once they are at that stage, and that is fine to do so.
+Medium size projects incur a £65 per term fee for storage and larger projects, with a width & depth over 73cm, incur a £120 fee per term.
+Medium size projects are armchairs and wingbacks (Parker Knolls, loungers, tub chairs, large ottomans, nursing chairs, and some French style armchairs) To avoid disappointment, you must ensure that the tutor has agreed your project.
+Some students wish to leave their fabric in the workshop once they are at the top fabric stage, and that is fine to do so.
 Please label your belongings in a bag and bring a dust sheet to cover your project (old table cloth or sheet).
-Your project and fabric and any personal items are left at your own risk.
+Please note: Your project and fabric and any personal items are left at your own risk.

-Is there parking on site ?
+Where can I park?
+Is there parking on site?

 What project is suitable for you to do?